AnnaXWang/NodeApollo-Boilerplate/README.md

     * Ideally, you should not set up a username and password for your local database
     * 'postgres://localhost/boilerplate_db' should point to this database
     * Look at knexfile.js in the root directory to understand how the server accesses your local database

+* Run migrations and seed database

+        $ sequelize db:migrate
+        $ sequelize db:seed:all

+* If necessary to reset migrations and seeds

+        $ sequelize db:migrate:undo
+        $ sequelize db:seed:undo:all

 * Install node dependencies

         $ npm install